speedandfunction/starter-kit-marketing/README.md

 ## Themes imported NPM Packages
 - [ ] **dotenv.** "dotenv" is a npm package that loads environment variables from a .env file.
 It's useful for securely storing sensitive information like API keys, passwords, and other configuration settings.

-    The import statement should only be set within the main apostrophecms `app.js` file:
+    The import statement should only be set within the main ApostropheCMS `app.js` file:
     ```js
     require('dotenv').config();
     ```
-    You can then reference environment variables within the server js files for apostrophe,
+    You can then reference environment variables within the server js files for Apostrophe,

     ```js
     const port = process.env.PORT || 3000;